 My background prepared me to invent MVP as a “Full-Stack VC.”
 Throughout my tech finance and VC career, I’ve had experience with large institutional investors (Wall Street firms + endowments), multiple billionaires, and thousands of Stanford alums.
 I’ve been on the other side as an entrepreneur and felt the value of an excellent, engaged board.
 I’ve experienced the power and scale of institutional capital as well as the value exceptional individuals can bring to growing businesses.

 With MVP Ventures, we wanted to re-imagine venture capital.
 Why not combine the strengths of both institutions AND individuals under one concerted investment strategy?
 We imagined a do-it-all firm leveraging the talent of a broad-based retail investor network, combined with the strategic networks of a hand-picked set of ultra-high-net-worth investors, topped off by a capital war chest that only institutional investors and large family offices could fund.
-And so, we began with MVP’s influential investor set, tacked on CHAMPION’s young, aggressive talent pool, and capped it off with PINNACLE’s scaled institutional capital — completing the industry’s first full-stack venture firm.
+And so, we began with single year, vintage funds for MVP’s influential investor set, tacked on CHAMPION’s young, aggressive talent pool, and capped it off with a more traditional, multi-year draw-down fund for scaled institutional capital — completing the industry’s first full-stack venture firm.